schofiel/191148-RemakeWeatherStation/README.md

 # 191148-RemakeWeatherStation

-This is the software to be used with the Elektor weatherstation remake of 2020 The core of the station is a ESP32 Pico Kit V4.x arround the WH-SP-WS02 ( https://www.elektor.de/professional-outdoor-weather-station-wh-sp-ws02 )
+This is the software for use with the Elektor weatherstation remake of 2020 The core of the station is a ESP32 Pico Kit V4.x arround the WH-SP-WS02 ( https://www.elektor.de/professional-outdoor-weather-station-wh-sp-ws02 )
-The software and also some parts of the webpage got an overhaul or are compleatly rewritten.
+The software and also some parts of the webpage got an overhaul or are completely rewritten.

-The new modular design should allow to add later new sensors or features with less hassle than with the former one.
+The new modular design should allow for the later addition of new sensors or features with less hassle than before.

 ## Getting Started

 Use your current Arduino IDE to compile the Code and also the ESP32 Arduino Core installed.
 Have a look at : https://www.elektormagazine.com/labs/esp32-getting-started for a getting started guide.
-You requiere to have the following librarys at hand:
+You will need to have the following libraries available:

 * LiquidCrystal_I2C ( https://github.com/johnrickman/LiquidCrystal_I2C )
 * eHaJo Absolut Pressure AddOn by Hannes Jochriem ( https://github.com/ehajo/WSEN-PADS )